Editor’s Note: This post was updated on November 15, 2018, for accuracy and comprehensiveness. It was originally published on April 19, 2017.

-Running has long been a popular sport due to its accessibility and cardiovascular benefits.
-The styles of running are as varied and diverse as the individuals who take part in the sport; from sprinting to marathoning to even a light jog at the park after work, running is a sport in which almost anyone can partake in.
+Running has long been a popular type of exercise due to its accessibility and cardiovascular benefits.
+The different types of options are as varied and diverse as the individuals who take part; from sprinting and marathon running to a low-intensity jog at the park after work, running is a cardio exercise with a distance and tempo that’s right for everyone.

-Whether you're the seasoned runner looking to increase your pace and decrease your race time or the casual weekend runner, knowing the science of how running interacts with body composition can be beneficial in helping you accomplish your goals.
+Whether you’re the seasoned runner looking to decrease your mile time or the casual weekend runner who just wants to get in some cardio, understanding the science of how running interacts with body composition can be beneficial in helping you accomplish your goals.

 How Body Composition Impacts Running

-These findings don’t only hold true in marathon runners-- even short-distance runners’ performances are affected by body fat.
-A separate study took the same approach of evaluating this relationship between body composition and running performance in recreational marathon runners.
+These findings don’t only hold true in marathon runners— even short-distance runners’ performances are affected by body fat percentage.
+A separate study took the same approach of evaluating this relationship between body composition and running performance in recreational marathon participants.
 This study, however, aimed to explore the factors contributing to fast or personal best marathon race times in recreational male marathoners.
 The study showed that a low body fat percentage and high-intensity speed training are the two most prevalent factors in predicting race completion times.

-In summation, lowering your body fat percentage can help you achieve your best run time, though your body fat goals should be based on the type of running you do.
+In summation, decreasing your body fat percentage can help you achieve your best run time, though how much fat loss you should target should be based on the type of running you do.